elenderg/PAL-1000/instruções de compilação.md

 `/variable/parameter/no/entry/entry/entry/entry/00000000/no/1/no////`

 158. Extra credit exercise: You probably noticed that the generated routines above have no meat in them.
 That's because we don't list routine bodies until later when they've been compiled.
 But let's take a peek.
-In the gray, get into the son's compiler, find the "list a routine" routine, and add this line (including the comment at the end)...
+In the gray, get into the son's compiler, find the "_list a routine_" routine, and add this line (including the comment at the end)...

-`If the routine's moniker starts with "~", append the routine's body string to the buffer; advance the buffer. \*** testing only`
+`If the routine's moniker starts with "_~", append the routine's body string to the buffer; advance the buffer. \*** testing only`

-...just before the "`Advance the buffer`" line at the end of that routine.
+...just before the "_`Advance the buffer`_" line at the end of that routine.

 Now run the son, open and list the daughter, and examine the listing.
-The finalize routine for our "~inline compiler type" now looks like this (without the word-wrap):
+The finalize routine for our "_~inline compiler type_" now looks like this (without the word-wrap):

 `/routine/~finalize [~inline compiler type]/no/no/no/no//0/0/00000000/`